 Q: What materials am I expected to buy?

 A: You will need to purchase several textbooks, and a variety of drafting and rendering supplies, including paper, pencils, markers, a drafting board, drafting tools, and paints.
-A laptop is required at the beginning of the 2nd semester of the freshman year.
+A laptop is required the first semester of the freshman year.